 The staff speaks English quite well and I found their instructions easy to follow despite how scary it felt at the beginning.
 If you have been thinking about visiting a hammam, I highly recommend trying this one to really try it out!

 Have you been to a Turkish hammam before?
+Have you heard of the Turkish bath ritual?
 What did you think of it?

 Pin for Later!